tweety53/react-native-ok-sdk/README.md

 ## GIVE FEEDBACK
 Please post questions on sdk set up to stackoverflow for quicker response.
 Besides it's easier for others searching for similar questions.
-Report bugs or issues of this package to https://github.com/askiiRobotics/react-native-ok-sdk/issues Report bugs of IOS OK SDK to https://github.com/odnoklassniki/ok-ios-sdk/issues Report bugs of Android SDK to https://github.com/odnoklassniki/ok-android-sdk/issues
+Report bugs or issues of this package to [react-native-ok-sdk/issues](https://github.com/askiiRobotics/react-native-ok-sdk/issues).

-Also there is the chat for contact with OK SDK developers: https://t.me/OkAnfroidSdk
+Report bugs of IOS OK SDK to [ok-ios-sdk/issues](https://github.com/odnoklassniki/ok-ios-sdk/issues) or via [Telegram](https://telegram.me/joinchat/An0xvgHDHvWlSWNQWuzOkQ).
+Report bugs of Android SDK to [ok-android-sdk/issues](https://github.com/odnoklassniki/ok-android-sdk/issues) or via [Telegram](https://t.me/OkAnfroidSdk).

 ## Installation
 You need to install the sdk with [npm](https://www.npmjs.com/) and configure native Android/iOS project in the react native project.